microsoft/onnxruntime/docs/extensions/index.md

 ```

 ## Add pre and post-processing to the model
-There are multiple ways to get the ONNX processing graph:
+There are multiple ways to add pre and post processing to an ONNX graph:
 - [Use the pre-processing pipeline API if the model and its pre-processing is supported by the pipeline API](https://github.com/microsoft/onnxruntime-extensions/blob/main/onnxruntime_extensions/tools/pre_post_processing/pre_post_processor.py)
 - [Export to ONNX from a PyTorch model](https://github.com/microsoft/onnxruntime-extensions/blob/main/tutorials/superresolution_e2e.py#L69)
 - [Create an ONNX model with a model graph that includes your custom op node](https://github.com/microsoft/onnxruntime-extensions/blob/main/onnxruntime_extensions/_ortapi2.py#L50)